alemart/speedy-vision/README.md

 Sensitivity alone does not give you control of how many feature points you will get.
 When you specify the number of features you expect to get, Speedy will automatically learn a sensitivity value that gives you that amount of features, within a tolerance range.

 Automatic sensitivity is meant to be used with media configured for [dynamic usage](#speedymediaoptions).
-It takes a few calls to the feature detector for Speedy to adjust the sensitivity.
+It takes multiple calls to the feature detector for Speedy to adjust the sensitivity.
 Multiple calls is what you will be doing anyway if you need to detect features in a video (see the example below).

 Speedy finds the feature points on the GPU.
 Although this is an efficient process, downloading data from the GPU is expensive.
 The more features you get, the more data has to be downloaded. **Setting an expected number of feature points may thus help you with stability and performance**.